LibStructLDN/liberatingstructureslondon.org.uk/_pages/what-are-liberating-structures.md

 Each structure has been design and carefully field tested with these goals:

 - include everyone equally
-- work at multiple scales, all the way from individual reflection right up to groups of 500+
+- work at multiple scales, from individual reflection up to large groups of 500+
-- get better-than-expected results
+- better-than-expected results
-- work in fast iterations
+- fast iterations
-- be easy to learn
+- easy to learn
-- be safe to use by non-experts without needing extensive training
+- safe to use by non-experts without needing extensive training
-- be FUN!
+- FUN!
-- be combined and re-combined with other LS
+- composable and re-combineable

 They were developed and refined by Keith McCandless and Henri Lipmanowicz in the [early 2000s](http://www.liberatingstructures.com/history/), drawing inspiration from Brenda Zimmermann's [Edgeware](https://www.worldcat.org/title/edge-ware-lessons-from-complexity-science-for-health-care-leaders/oclc/230923988), which applied insights from complexity science to health care leadership.